alphagov/content-publisher/docs/adr/000x-modelling-history.md

 It does however come with a number of concerns that are highlighted below.

+### Migrating to a different database structure

+The changes introduced in this ADR are a fundamental restructuring of the database and are non-backwards compatible.
+The process of the adopting these changes carries a number of risks.
+These are:

+- time and complexity of migrating data from one structure to another, assuming we have production data;
+- development of new features hindered by having to write code that works with old and new data structures, which will likely lead to a split codebase.

+Both of these risks can be avoided by completing the migration as quickly possible, before Content Publisher is deployed to production.
+This avoids the need to migrate users' data and limits the time spent developing for old and new data structures.
+However this would present a new risk, that code quality may be reduced for the sake of completing the migration.
+This, if left unaddressed, may eventually lead to technical debt in the application.

+As the benefits of avoiding a data migration and a split codebase are high, these will be prioritised over the concerns of code quality.
+The approach to resolve code quality concerns is to identify and catalogue particular areas of concern - using the [wall of pain][] Trello board - and then finding opportunities to work on them around other team priorities.

+### Risks of concurrent editing

+An indirect consequence of these changes will be that almost all requests that change the state of a document will involve multiple database writes.
+For instance, editing the content of an edition will involve at least creating a new revision and updating the edition to that revision.
+However if the application receives concurrent write requests there are risks that data integrity could be comprised.

+For example:

+- Consider an edition with one revision
+- User A submits a change to the content of an edition
+- User B submits a change to the tags of an edition
+- A's request creates a new revision with new content built off the first revision
+- As A's revision hasn't been saved, B's request builds a new revision also based off the first revision
+- A's revision is saved and set to the revision of the edition
+- B's revision is saved and set to the revision of the edition
+- A's edits are lost

+To protect against this it is suggested that [pessimistic locking][] is used whenever mutating data related to a document (typically any non GET/HEAD requests).
+This will be done by wrapping code in a database transaction and running a `SELECT ..
+FOR UPDATE` query to load the document.
+This has the effect of making any subsequent locking queries wait until the first transaction is completed.

+With pessimistic locking the above scenario would be:

+- User A submits a change to the content of an edition and locks the document
+- User B submits a change to the tags of an edition and waits for the document lock to be released
+- A's request creates a new revision with new content built off the first revision
+- A's revision is saved and set to the revision of the edition
+- A's lock on the document is released and B locks it
+- B's request builds a new revision based off user A's created revision
+- B's revision is saved and set to the revision of the edition and the document lock is released
+- B's revision reflects both changes

+A consequence of this decision is that the application has a higher vulnerability to slow requests as these will block any other edits to the document and increase the risk of timeout errors.

+This locking approach provides the means to ensure that two edits cannot occur concurrently but does not attempt to resolve whether a form submission considers the most recent changes to a document.
+For example, if user A submits a form unbeknownst that user B has changed one of the fields since A started editing, then A's edits will overwrite B's.
+This is the scenario that [optimistic locking][] in Rails provides the means to resolve.
+This is a distinct feature that should be applied to Content Publisher in the future.

 ### Mo' models, mo' problems

 With an increase in the number of models there is more for a developer to